jannisteunissen/cocydimo/README.md

-Cocydimo: Conducting Cylinder Discharge Model
+cocydimo: Conducting Cylinder Discharge Model
 =======

 This code implements a reduced discharge model for streamer discharges, in which the channels are represented by a collection of conducting cylindrical segments.
 The conductivity and electric potential together evolve on a numerical mesh, as described in this [paper](https://arxiv.org/abs/2501.06093).